rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **1. Checkout Optimization by Device (Bottom of Funnel)**

-Checkout attrition is significantly higher on mobile devices compared to desktop across both brand and non-brand traffic, indicating that device-specific friction is a key contributor to bottom-of-funnel loss.
-Given that this is the easiest stage optimise because of the fact that users coming to this stage have the higgest likelihood of making a purchase optimization efforts should prioritize the imporvement of checkout experience first.
+Checkout attrition is significantly higher on mobile devices compared to desktop across both brand and non-brand traffic, indicating that device-specific friction is a key contributor to bottom-of-funnel loss.This is the **high priority stage for optimisation** because of the fact that users coming to this stage have the **higgest likelihood of making a purchase**.

 **Estimated Impact**